GeneralProducts/day-of-code/_posts/2018-10-12-using-own-data.md

 > <span class="content__learn-more"> Troubleshoot</span>
 * Make sure you are in the correct directory.
 Your prompt should show you are in the "publisher-website" folder.
 If you are not, use the instructions from [Get Started](/get-started) to change into the correct directory.

+## Transforming ONIX into JSON

-To learn how to get your data, open the _README_ file in your text editor.
+To learn how to transform your ONIX data into the JSON format that your Liquid code will understand, open the _README_ file (found at the root of your _repo_ folder) in your text editor.
 It is written in Markdown: you can see it turned into HTML [here](https://github.com/GeneralProducts/publisher-website/tree/master).

 It says: